Shayan Chowdhury Arnob

-Shayan Chowdhury Arnob, known professionally as Arnob, is a Bangladeshi singer-songwriter, musician, painter, filmmaker, animator and producer.
-Arnob is the lead singer of his own band Arnob & Friends.
+Shayan Chowdhury Arnob (born 27 January 1978) is a Bangladeshi singer-songwriter, musician, painter, filmmaker, animator and producer.
+Arnob was the founding member of the indie folk band Bangla which later went hiatus for internal reasons.

-Arnob was the founder of indie folk band Bangla which stayed active for a decade before going into hiatus in the late 2000s.
 Arnob continued performing with some of the band members as Arnob and Friends.
-He also briefly collaborated with Prayer Hall, a Bangladeshi rock band.

 Arnob gained nationwide recognition as a solo artist for his title track She Je Boshe Ache for the 2004 TV drama Offbeat.
 The song also appeared in his first solo album Chaina Bhabish, released in 2005.
-This album was followed by his two notable solo albums Hok Kolorob and Doob, cementing his position as a prominent musician in Bangladesh.
+This album was followed by his two renowned solo albums Hok Kolorob and Doob, cementing his position as a prominent musician in Bangladesh.
 In 2009, Arnob released his first live album Arnob & Friends Live, which featured songs from his international tour in October 2008.
 As of 2022, Arnob released seven solo albums, and composed film scores for several notable Bengali language films, which include Monpura, Jaago, Aynabaji and Under Construction.

 In 2022, Arnob produced the inaugural season of Coke Studio Bangla, the Bangladeshi incarnation of the Coke Studio franchise.

 Life and career

 Early years

 Arnob was born in Dhaka on 27 January 1978, to painter couple Swapan Chowdhury and Suraiya Chowdhury.
-Swapan Chowdhury was a member of the traveling music band that participated in the Bangladesh Liberation War of 1971, and was featured in the documentary Muktir Gaan.
-Arnob's uncle Tapan Chowdhury, was a prominent solo-artist and a member of the Bangladeshi rock band Souls.
-He is a cousin to Bangladeshi actress, model and singer Rafiath Rashid Mithila.
+Swapan Chowdhury was a member of the traveling music band that participated in the Bangladesh Liberation War of 1971 and was featured in the documentary Muktir Gaan.
+He is a cousin to Bangladeshi actress, model, and singer Rafiath Rashid Mithila.